Juniper/vmx-docker-lwaftr/INSTALL.md

 ubuntu              14.04.5             4a725d3b3b1c        2 weeks ago         188 MB
 ```

-## Prepare server for vmxlwaftr launch
+## Prepare server for vmx-docker-lwaftr launch

-The vmxlwaftr container requires at least 4G of available memory hugepages, either of size 2M or 1G.
+The vmx-docker-lwaftr container requires at least 4G of available memory hugepages, either of size 2M or 1G.
 The amount required is directly related to the amount of memory given to the vPFE (VFP) of the vMX via container startup options (default to 4G).
 You can check the available hugepages via

 ```
 $ cat /proc/meminfo |grep -i huge